esha-nasir/project-mlops-cancer-cell-detection/README.md

 ![W B Chart 07_06_2025, 17_47_01](https://github.com/user-attachments/assets/6058470d-043c-44ef-8ced-3bcc479d52b9)
 ## At Validation Log Mean_dice at different Stages
 ![W B Chart 07_06_2025, 17_57_22](https://github.com/user-attachments/assets/58beaca4-3e47-46cb-a3ef-e9ce9dc674fe)
+## Note:
+I implemented both MLflow and WandB.ai, but as the project progressed, I found WandB more user-friendly.
+The plots I have shared are from the WandB.ai dashboard.
+## Deployment:
+For the deployment in Railway.app there are two major steps create file DockerFile and check the folder structure in my case triton_models should contain model.trt file the exported file from tensorRT should be correctly specified and also noted that Triton's official image is hosted on nvcr.io or ghcr.io, these registries (especially ghcr.io) sometimes block access in certain regions so we have to rehost the image on Docker Hub, in this project i did following steps docker pulling docker pull nvcr.io/nvidia/tritonserver:24.03-py3 tagged with docker hub docker tag nvcr.io/nvidia/tritonserver:24.03-py3 eshanasir/tritonserver:24.03-py3 and pushed it back to the docker hub docker push {eshanasir}/tritonserver:24.03-py3, here eshanasir is my username you have to write yours

 ![W B Chart 07_06_2025, 17_59_44](https://github.com/user-attachments/assets/703c4638-bf93-40df-85ce-fc66569d1ddc)